 Is ‘breast density’ a modifiable risk factor?

-Although results are still inconclusive, there is some evidence to support a genetic predisposition towards dense breasts, and some researchers even claim to have found one or two specific genes responsible.
-It is far too early to say what percentage of women may be genetically predisposed, but it could be over 50%.
+Although results are still inconclusive, there is some evidence to support a genetic predisposition towards dense breasts.
+Indeed, some researchers even claim to have found one or two specific genes responsible.
+It is far too early to say what percentage of women may be genetically predisposed to dense breasts, but it could be over 50%.

-Obesity would seem to have an inverse effect on breast density, as women with a high body-mass-index tend to have an overabundance of fat in their breast tissue (hence a very low breast density) So, conclusions as to the genetic effects on high breast density would have to be correlated somehow with genetic predisposition towards obesity.
+So, conclusions as to the genetic effects on high breast density would have to be in comparison somehow with the genetic predisposition towards obesity.
 The one cancels the other out, so to speak.

 There has also been some speculation that women who live in urban areas may, in general, have a higher breast density than women who live in rural areas.
-Again, the tendency towards an increased breast density is genetically pre-determined.
-It may be the case that women living in urban centres are generally more inclined to take hormone supplementation than women in rural areas and this could possibly lead to the suggestion of average increased breast density in some studies.
+However, it may be the case that women living in urban centres are generally more likely to take hormone supplementation than women in rural areas.
+So this can possibly lead to the suggestion of an increase in breast density in some studies.

-It is worth noting, however, that the elevated risk of breast cancer risk remains high for at least 5–10 years after the mammogram first showed increased density.
-In order to measure any presumed effects of ‘voluntary lowering’ of breast density, one would have to follow the study over a 5-10 year period.
+It is worth noting, however, that the increase in the risk of breast cancer remains high for at least 5 to 10 years after the mammogram first shows dense breasts.
+In order to measure any effects of ‘voluntary lowering’ of breast density, one would have to follow the study over a 5 to 10 year period.

-It used to be, that radiologists were not required to describe mammographic density in their reports.
-I think they might now be required to, in the USA, but not in all countries.
-Breast density may not even be mentioned unless the breast is dense enough to interfere with mammograms.
+It used to be, that radiologists did not describe the mammographic density in their reports.
+I think that in the USA now it is a requirement, but not in all countries.

 Are there any other ways to determine breast density, aside from the mammogram?

-With the advent of computer processing, more specific ways of calculating and classifying breast density are constantly being developed.
-In addition to the basic mammogram X-ray, experiments are underway which calculate density based on the overall two-dimensional area of fibro-grandular tissue in the image, and also ‘textural’ models based on the statistical distributions of parenchymal tissues.
+With the advent of computer processing, specialists are constantly devising more specific ways of calculating and classifying breast density.
+In addition to the basic mammogram X-ray, experiments are underway that calculate density on the basis of the overall two-dimensional area of fibro-glandular tissue in the image.
+In addition, there are ‘textural’ models that examine the statistical distributions of parenchymal tissues.

 - American College of Radiology.
 Breast Imaging and Reporting Data System.
 Fifth edition.
 Reston V A, American College of Radiology 2004

-- Petroudi, S., Kadir, T., Brady, M., Automatic Classification of Mammographic Parenchymal Patterns: A Statistical Approach.
+- Petroudi, S, Kadir T, Brady M. (2003) Automatic Classification of Mammographic Parenchymal Patterns: A Statistical Approach.